Skip to main content

 Unexplained weight loss is often an early warning sign of several types of cancer, including pancreatic, stomach, esophageal, and lung cancer.

-When the body begins to lose weight without a clear reason, it could be due to cancer cells consuming a significant amount of the body’s energy or causing changes in the way the body processes food and nutrients.
+When the body begins to lose weight without a clear reason, it could be due to cancer cells consuming a significant amount of the body’s energy2 or causing changes in the way the body processes food and nutrients.

 Additionally, some cancers can alter metabolism, leading to weight loss even when diet and exercise levels remain unchanged.